j-c-fstk-dev/PropPilot/README.md

 ### 📖 About the Project

-**Proposal Pilot** is a comprehensive and lightweight Python script designed for freelancers and small agencies seeking a simple yet robust solution to manage their sales pipeline.
+**PropPilot** is a comprehensive and lightweight Python script designed for freelancers and small agencies seeking a simple yet robust solution to manage their sales pipeline.

 This project was born from the need to centralize client management, proposals, and communication, eliminating the reliance on complex spreadsheets or expensive software.
 With an intuitive command-line interface, this script automates repetitive tasks, offers full control over your business data, and lets you focus on what truly matters: closing deals and delivering projects.